the-urban-inc/nhentai-discord-bot/README.md

 # Features
 - Almost every basic features of the **[nhentai](https://nhentai.net/)** website.
-- (WIP) EXP system based on the number of doujins searched
+- EXP system based on the number of doujins searched
+- Follow a tag and receive a DM whenever a doujin with that tag is released
 - Random reddit post from [r/nhentai](https://www.reddit.com/r/nhentai/).
 - Images from [nekobot](https://nekobot.xyz/), [nekos.life](https://nekos.life/), [lolis.life](https://lolis.life/) and multiple booru sites such as Danbooru, Gelbooru, and much more.